tlaukkan/rust-ray-intersect-js/README.md

 # rust-ray-intersect-js

-Sandbox project for ray intersect implementation with Rust for JavaScript.
+Ray and mesh intersect implementation with Rust for JavaScript.
+Contains implementation for bounding spheres and triangles.

 ## How to Run BabylonJS Performance Test